chvaldez10/cfmc-web-app/README.md

-# Calgary Filipino Methodist Church Landing Page Frontend 🖥️
+# Calgary Filipino Methodist Church Landing Page🖥️

-This is the frontend project for the Calgary Filipino Methodist Church (CFMC) Landing Page, utilizing Next.js 14 for the frontend.
-More details about the backend services will be provided later.
+This is the frontend project for the Calgary Filipino Methodist Church (CFMC) Landing Page, utilizing Next.js 14, TypeScript, and Tailwind CSS for the frontend.
+More details about the backend services will be provided later (most likely going to be rendered by Next.js also).

 ## Getting Started 🚀